 These cookies collect information about how visitors use a website, for instance, which pages visitors go to most often, and if they get error messages from web pages.
 These cookies don’t collect information that identifies a visitor.
 All information that these cookies collect is aggregated and, therefore, anonymous.
 It is only used to improve how a website works.

 |Category 3: Functionality Cookies|

 |These are used to recognise users when they return to a website.
 They remember user choices and enable the personalisation of content.||Notice for users:

 These cookies allow the website to remember choices you make (such as your user name, language or the region you are in) and provide enhanced, more personal features.
 These cookies can also be used to remember changes you have made to text size, fonts and other parts of web pages that you can customise.
-They may also be used to provide services you have asked for such as watching a video or commenting on a blog.
-Additionally, these cookies can be used to allow an optional service to function such as offering a live chat session.
+They may also be used to provide services you have asked for such as watching a video.
 The information these cookies collect may be anonymised and they cannot track your browsing activity on other websites.

-If you wish to restrict or block the cookies which are set on this website (or, indeed, on any other website) you can do this through your browser settings.
-The 'help' function within your browser should tell you how.
+If you wish to restrict or block the cookies which are set on the Site (or, indeed, on any other website) you can do this through your browser settings.
+The ‘Help’ function within your browser should tell you how.

-Alternatively, you may wish to visit http://www.allaboutcookies.org/ which contains comprehensive information on how to do this on a wide variety of browsers.
+Alternatively, visit http://www.allaboutcookies.org/ for comprehensive information on how to do this on a wide variety of browsers.
 You will also find details on how to delete cookies from your computer, as well as more general information about cookies.